A Detailed Look at Astor & Orion's Sustainability Practice

 By custom designing and casting the majority of the components used in our jewelry such as the ear hooks, jump rings and closures, we drastically shorten our supply chain and make the intensive inspections at our tier one factory more meaningful.
 By leading with intentional design, we are shortening our supply chain and the risk of doing business with unregulated factories and subcontractors.

-By handing off a fully designed piece to the factory, we also allow them to be more profitable because they do not need to devote time and resources towards interpreting sketches and helping us get to the prototype stage.
+By handing off a fully designed piece to our manufacturing partner, we also allow them to be more profitable because they do not need to devote time and resources towards interpreting sketches and helping us get to the prototype stage.

 Instead, they can focus on making sure their business protects the people and planet while producing the highest quality products.